vdaas/vald/docs/contributing/coding-style.md

     And there are 4 rules of mock code.

-    - File location is same pacakge as mock target.
+    - Same package as the mock target.
     - File name is `〇〇_mock.go`
     - Struct name is `Mock{Interface name}`
     - Method injected from test code is `{Method name}Func`